nshimyejoel/weekly-plan-and-evaluation-system/README.md

 # weekly-plan-and-evaluation-system
-a system for plan and checking weekly plans
+a system for plan and evaluating weekly plans